biopython/biopython.github.io/wiki/ACE_contig_to_alignment.md

 Solution
 --------

-Let's represent contig in the ACE file that is used in biopython's testing framework:
+Let's represent contig in the ACE file that is used in Biopython's testing framework:
 [Tests/Ace/contig1.ace](https://github.com/biopython/biopython/blob/master/Tests/Ace/contig1.ace)
 as an example